 Contact with the criminal justice system can lead to significant short and long-term consequences.
-As such, it is critical that those accused of crimes in Ohio contact an experienced defense lawyer.
+As such, those accused of crimes in Ohio must contact an experienced defense lawyer.

 Criminal Investigations in Hamilton Ohio

 In Ohio, after receiving a crime report, law enforcement is tasked with identifying who committed the offense.
 For example, in Hamilton, Ohio, the Butler County Sheriff’s Office and Hamilton Police Department investigate serious misdemeanors and felonies.

 Those who are under investigation, have been arrested, or have been charged with a criminal offense should consult with a skilled Hamilton, Ohio, criminal defense attorney.
 The experienced attorneys at Gounaris Abboud have an extensive understanding of the various agencies and entities involved in pursuing criminal charges in the state.

 Ohio laws governing misdemeanors are primarily outlined in Section 2901.02.
 Felony offenses in Ohio largely fall under Sections 2903, 2905, 2907, 2909, 2911, 2913, 2915, 2917, 2921, 2923, and 2925 of the Ohio Revised Code.

 The defense attorneys at the firm handle criminal matters, including the following:

 - Crimes against persons such as assaults, batteries, homicides, and robberies

 - Narcotic offenses, such as drug and vice crimes